-Expanding Products Range
+Products Range

-The Company is continuously looking at opportunities to develop and improve its products range to have more diverse range in terms of thickness of steel such as expanding from maximum normal thickness at 12.7 mm up to thickness of 25 mm in form of coil.
+The Company is focusing on the production of products that ensure production stability and quality.
 Also developing special quality grades that the market still has to depend on import, such as steel quality for cold-rolling, gas cylinder, welding and high-tensile steel.